hlf-go/writing-chaincode/README.md

                 main.go
             helper
                 math.go
-        github/spf13/corbra
+        github/spf13/corbra // Third parties code
             ....
 ```

-In essence organise your code and dependencies to reflect that way codes will be store in your code repositories.
+Organise your code and dependencies to reflect that way codes would be stored in a typical Git-like code repositories.
 Please refer to the official documentation on [code organisation](https://golang.org/doc/code.html#Organization).

 # <a name="goForChaincode">Writing chaincode</a>